conradhalling/jekyll-theme-chirpy/_posts/2024-06-01-otter-river-day-three.md

 ![Ferns growing in Otter River State Forest](ferns-growing-in-otter-river-state-forest.png){: width="800" height="600" }_Ferns growing in Otter River State Forest_

-Later in the morning I explored the park's trails.
+Later in the morning I explored the park's roads and trails.
+The park was about 10% occupied.
+Sites in the 70s got a lot of highway noise, and the nearby restrooms were closed.

 ![Pine trees growing in Otter River State Forest](pine-trees-growing-in-otter-river-state-forest.png){: width="600" height="800" }_Pine trees growing in Otter River State Forest_